bifferc/swgemu_backup/README.md

 # The-Phoenix-Realm

-This Project Consist of many Collaborators Over The Years Who Brought The Project To Its Current State.
+This Project Consist Of many Collaborators Over The Years Who Brought The Project To Its Current State.

-Collaboration Credit Is Given to The Following Contributors
+Collaboration Credit Is Given To The Following Contributors
 * https://github.com/TheAnswer
 * https://github.com/Xela-TheCreation
 * https://github.com/Yakone